-- Members: IP address and port of the members which have Near Caches defined for the maps. - Entries: Count of the entries in each Near Cache. - Entry Memory: Memory cost of the entries in each Near Cache. - Hits: Count of the entries read from the Near Cache.
+- Members: IP address and port of the member which has Near Caches defined for the maps. - Entries: Count of the entries in each Near Cache. - Entry Memory: Memory cost of the entries in each Near Cache. - Hits: Count of the entries read from the Near Cache.